NIGHTMARE FUEL

 Players can throw collected potions at the monster or environment.
 Each potion has a different effect:

-Upon inputting the throw action, the potions position is thrown the direction the player is looking.
-The thrown potion then emits a signal when it collides with a body.
+When the player throws a potion, the potion emits a signal when it collides with a body.

 If the body is the monster, a function in the monster's script will check if the potion is a slowness or a blindness potion, and apply the temporary effects.

-If the body is not the monster, the signal checks if the potion is a noise potion.
-If it is, another signal is emitted, which causes the monster to check the potion's position before the potion is shattered.
+If the body is not the monster, the signal checks if the potion is a noise potion, where another signal is emitted, causing the monster to check the potion's position before the potion is shattered.